Sarah T. Bolton (relief)

 Sarah T. Bolton is a public artwork by American artist Emma Sangernebo (1877–1969).
-It is located on the second floor of the rotunda in the Indiana State House, Indianapolis, Indiana, United States.
+It is located on the second floor of the rotunda in the Indiana State House in Indianapolis, Indiana, United States.
 It is a bronze sculptural relief of Indiana poet Sarah Tittle Bolton, née Barrett (December 18, 1814 – August 4, 1893) and contains four lines from Bolton's poem "Indiana".

 Description

 Sarah T. Bolton is a cast bronze relief.
-The portrait of Bolton occupies the middle ground of the plaque and depicts Bolton in a ¾ view.
-In the upper left corner of the plaque are four lines from Bolton's "Indiana."
+The portrait of Bolton occupies the middle ground of the plaque and depicts her in a ¾ view.
+In the upper left corner of the plaque are four lines from Bolton's poem "Indiana".
 Below the portrait is the plaque's dedication.
 Sangernebo's signature and the year 1941 are below the portrait to the right.

 The broad face is free of lines and wrinkles, and the features of her eyes, nose, and mouth are finely rendered.
 Her hair is parted in the center with a single pin-curl at her temple.
 A fringed cap rests half-way back on her head and is folded behind her ear.
 There is a cameo at her throat, and the collar is fringed.
 Her shawl and bodice are plain and without definition or folds.
 Under the right breast are Bolton's life dates, 1814–1893.

-At the top of the relief are four lines from Bolton's poem "Indiana:"
+At the top of the relief are four lines from Bolton's poem "Indiana":